Which countries in Europe have the highest and lowest childcare costs?

 Gruitrooy heads the Berlin branch of Working Moms, a German association where likeminded mothers in leadership positions can offer support to each other on how to balance motherhood with work.

-“If I could not have afforded childcare, I don’t know how I could’ve gotten to where I am today”, she tells Euronews.
+"If I could not have afforded childcare, I don’t know how I could’ve gotten to where I am today," she tells Euronews Next.

 However, while the childcare model in Germany is enviable for countries like the UK, it is far from perfect.

 In many places in Germany, Kitas are understaffed with long waiting lines, especially for children under three.
-In a survey done by the German Youth Institute in 2020, 49% of parents with children under three reported they needed a Kita but only 24% were able to secure the number of hours they needed.
+In a survey done by the German Youth Institute in 2020, 49 per cent of parents with children under three reported they needed a Kita but only 24 per cent were able to secure the number of hours they needed.

 "In Germany, it's not a question of price, fortunately, luckily, but it's also a question of finding a place," says Gruitrooy who struggled to find a place for her daughters before they turned one at a time when she was setting up her own business.